What We Do in the Shadows tackles the awkward and tricky side of being a vampire with hilarious results.

-The narrative makes fun of the vampire lore through the daily – or rather nightly – routine of this unhip quartet who are trying to adopt to the 21st century.
-The mixed results of their efforts is similar to the challenges of being human, providing a lot of funny moments while making them relatable.
-They have difficulty getting into clubs, cleaning up after meals, dealing with relationships and maintaining a strict diet.
+The narrative makes fun of the vampire lore through the daily – or rather nightly – routine of this unhip quartet who are trying to adapt to the 21st century.
+The mixed results of their efforts are similar to the challenges of being human, providing a lot of relatable funny moments.
+They have difficulty getting into clubs, cleaning up after meals, dealing with relationships, and maintaining a strict diet.

 Other characters are thrown in to add more funny moments when the jokes run out – newly turned vampire Nick, mild-mannered Stu, aspiring vampire Jackie, and a group of werewolves.